Ethereum in 2023

 The update is driving the EIP-4844 discussion, with an activation of proto-danksharding (the Surge) in a separate update, with an expectation of going live post-Shanghai update.

 The Surge is expected to improve the network’s performance, as well as decrease transaction costs.
-This in turn will allow greater scalability of Layer 2 roll-ups.
+This, in turn, will allow greater scalability of L2 roll-ups.
 Proto-danksharding is the first of two-part processes that Ethereum plans to implement to achieve full sharding, dividing Ethereum’s workload across small chains working in tandem.
-Upon implementation, EIP-4844 will allow downloads of a small portion of each block produced by the network by the Layer 2 validations.
+Upon implementation, EIP-4844 will allow downloads of a small portion of each block produced by the network through L2 validations.
 Simultaneously giving the ability to validators to delete historical data older than 30 days, allowing a reduction of computational barriers to become a validator.

-Looking forward to further discussions on Ethereum in 2023.
+Looking forward to further discussions on Ethereum developments in 2023.